 A study recently published in the Journal of Child Neurology suggests that children may outgrow autism.
-We spoke to Dr. J. Thomas Megerian, pediatric neurologist and clinical director of the Thompson Autism Center at CHOC, about what parents should know about these findings.
+We spoke to Dr. J. Thomas Megerian, pediatric neurologist and clinical director of the Thompson Autism and Neurodevelopmental Center at CHOC, about what parents should know about these findings.

 Many parents ask me, “Will my child outgrow autism?” and I always tell them that what we hope for is that with services and growth, the child will improve so much that after as little as a few years, they no longer meet the criteria for Autism Spectrum Disorder (ASD).
 Outgrowing the label may mean they have learned to compensate or overcome some challenges like socialization or repetitive movements.
 They may have little features left of ASD, and what symptoms they do have, may cease to interfere with their development or daily lives.
 When they have progressed to the point where they have outgrown the label, any remaining traits may be so small that only a parent would notice, but a new person who has just met the child wouldn’t pick up on anything.